rajalahti/translation-and-speech-lambda/README.md

 - Setup Serverless (https://www.serverless.com/framework/docs/getting-started)
 - Create an account for DeepL Translator API Free version (https://www.deepl.com/pro-api?cta=header-pro-api/)
 - Create an account for Open AI API (https://openai.com/api/)
+- Add your site to Google recaptcha, get a site-key (for frontend) and site-secret-key (for backend) (https://www.google.com/recaptcha)
 - Install NodeJS (https://nodejs.org/en/)

 ### Deploy backend
 - Add your DeepL API key to AWS SSM by running the terminal command: "aws ssm put-parameter --name DEEPL_AUTH_KEY --type String --value {DEEPL API-KEY-HERE}"
 - Add your OpenAI API key to AWS SSM by running the terminal command: "aws ssm put-parameter --name OPENAI_API_KEY --type String --value {OPENAI API-KEY-HERE}"
+- Add sites Google Recaptcha (v3) secret key to SSM by running the terminal command: "aws ssm put-parameter --name RECAPTCHA_SECRET_KEY --type String --value {RECAPTCHA-SITE-SECRET-KEY-HERE}"
 - Change the name of the AUDIO_BUCKET (must be unique) the refenence to BucketName and SITE_URL in serverless.yml
 - In backend folder run the terminal command "sls deploy" to deploy the backend lambdas
 - In AWS management console make the S3 bucket and all the items public by default (mp3 files created by AWS Polly will be placed here and need to be publicly accessible)